As of October 1, 2015

-For further information regarding this report, please contact or the Brenton Stewart.
-Office of Charter Schools and School Redesign
+For more information on waitlist policy and procedures and the number of students found on previous cycles of charter school waitlists, see the Charter Schools Enrollemnt website.
+For further information regarding this report, please contact Brenton Stewart or the Office of Charter Schools and School Redesign .

-4 Changes to the charter school regulations were adopted in March 2014 by the Board of Elementary and Secondary Education (see 603 CMR 1.05(10)(a)), which has affected how charter schools collect waitlist data.
-Under the amended regulations, charter schools shall maintain waitlists only for the school year for which the students applied (i.e., carrying over student names from new enrollment lotteries from one year to another is no longer be permitted).
-Provided that a charter school may choose to maintain any waitlists that were established prior to March 31, 2014 until such waitlists are exhausted, provided that such maintenance is clearly articulated in the school's enrollment policy approved by the Department.
+1 Changes to the charter school regulations were adopted in March 2014 by the Board of Elementary and Secondary Education (see 603 CMR 1.05(10)(a)), which has affected how charter schools collect waitlist data.
+Under the amended regulations, new additions to charter school waitlists will only be maintained for the school year for which the students applied (i.e., carrying over student names from new enrollment lotteries from one year to another is no longer permitted).
+The amended regulations do allow a charter school to choose to maintain any waitlists that were established prior to March 31, 2014 until such waitlists are exhausted, provided that such maintenance is clearly articulated in the school's enrollment policy approved by the Department.

 75 Pleasant Street, Malden, MA 02148-4906